Automating-GIS-processes/site/docs/final-assignment/final-assignment.md

 ### Final work topic

-You have three options for the final project that you can choose from:
+You have four options for the final project that you can choose from:

 1. [Access Viz](#accessviz): a GIS-tool that can visualize and compare travel times by different travel modes in Helsinki Region.
 2. [Urban Indicators](#urban-indicators): a workflow that calculates and reports different urban indicators for an urban region, and allows the comparison of different urban areas based on these indicators.